-The USEC Watch special briefing service will be discontinued as of December 31, 2014.
+The USEC Watch special briefing service was discontinued as of December 31, 2014.

 USEC recently declared its intention to file for Chapter 11 bankruptcy and re-emerge as a leaner, new enrichment company.
 What will happen to the American Centrifuge Project (ACP)?
 Where will USEC find the funding for the ACP?
 How will the new USEC survive until an ACP plant can be built?
 These are just a few of the multitude of questions raised by the USEC bankruptcy announcement.
 UxC’s USEC Watch subscriber service follows all of USEC’s activities in depth and analyzes their consequences for the company and also for their impact on the enrichment market as a whole.
 Clients who are interested in following USEC and its future viability would benefit from purchasing a subscription to USEC Watch.